 The new interface changes are small, no doubt, but they do make AVG easier to use.

-AVG Free has some new protective features this year, too.
+Features and support AVG Free has some new protective features this year, too.
 The software offers what it calls "smart scanning," which leverages AVG's behavioral detection network to scan known safe files once, and only rescan them if it detects changes.
 As with its competitors, AVG's network is made up of its user base anonymously contributing data up to the cloud.
 You can choose to opt out of contributing your data when you install, or from the options menu.
 AVG says opting out won't negatively affect your security.

 The smart scanning tech also gives you a built-in system resource manager that prioritizes scans.
 If a scan is scheduled to begin while the computer is in use, it will automatically restrict the scan so that it runs slower but doesn't interfere with the computer's other tasks.
 When it detects the computer idling, it will then allocate more power to the scan.
 The feature comes with a slider so you can customize how sensitive it is.